 There is a logical progression from tribulation to glory in Paul’s letter to the Romans.
-Heart’s Desire Ministry in Fort Worth recently provided a wonderful opportunity for a whole bunch of folks to experience the truth of Paul’s words in the arena with horses.
+Heart’s Desire Ministry in Fort Worth provided a wonderful opportunities for folks to experience the truth of Paul’s words in the arena with horses.

 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, through whom also we have access by faith into this grace in which we stand, and rejoice in hope of the glory of God.
 And not only that, but we also glory in tribulations, knowing that tribulation produces perseverance; and perseverance, character; and character, hope. – Romans 5:1-4